Bakersfield College: Newspaper

 The Renegade Rip is the student newspaper of Bakersfield College.
 In publication since 1929, The Rip covers campus news as well as major events off campus.
-The Renegade Rip won Associated Collegiate Press National Pacesetter Awards in 2003 and 2008.
+The paper won Associated Collegiate Press National Pacesetter Awards in 2003 and 2008.

 Performing arts

 The Renegade Pep Band supports the college's athletic teams.

 Golden Empire Performing Arts is a non-profit 501(c)(3) account of the Bakersfield College Foundation that supports the Bakersfield College Drumline and the Golden Empire Drum and Bugle Corps.

 Athletics

 The college's athletic teams are known as the Renegades ('Gades).
-The team competes as a member of the California Community College Athletic Association (CCCAA) in the Western State Conference (WSC) for all sports except football and wrestling, which compete in Southern California Football Association (SCFA) and Southern California Wrestling Association (SCWA).
+The team competes as a member of the California Community College Athletic Association (CCCAA) in the Western State Conference (WSC) for all sports except football and wrestling, which compete in the Southern California Football Association (SCFA) and Southern California Wrestling Association (SCWA).
 The college has an extensive athletics program with 22 varsity teams, including men's and women's basketball, men's and women's cross country, men's and women's golf, football, soccer, volleyball, wrestling, baseball, softball, men's and women's tennis, men's and women's track and field, and men's and women's swimming.

-Renegades football has a long tradition of success in Junior College-level competition, and plays out of the 20,000-seat, on-campus Memorial Stadium.
+Renegades football has a long tradition of success in junior college-level competition, and plays out of the 20,000-seat, on-campus Memorial Stadium.